 Roman, medieval or iron, the most spectacular bridges in Spain are very varied.
 They are, together with castles and fortresses, some of the best examples of civil engineering in the country.
-The oldest ones were part of great roads and defended the passages to their cities.
+The oldest bridges were part of great roads and defended the passages to their cities.
 Meanwhile, the most recent ones are great works that are the result of centuries of experience and technological advances.
 In any case, they are all great symbols of their localities.

 This passage over the River Fluviá shows a spectacular Romanesque style.
 It is one of the reasons for the medieval atmosphere that this village in Girona has.
 It has seven arches, one of which is embedded in the wall of Besalú itself.
 However, what stands out the most in its 135 meters long is the hexagonal tower that fortifies its center.
 Both this strong point and the door that opens at one end of the structure are reconstructions from the early 20th century.
 The original towers were demolished at the end of the 19th century.
 Later, during the Civil War, it was blown up.
 Therefore, in spite of being from the 11th century, it has undergone many repairs.

 Alcántara comes from the Arabic and means “the bridge”.
 A fact that confirms the influence of this building on its surroundings.
 About 400 metres from the village to which it gives its name, it was created in 103/104 A.D.
 Its span or central light is almost 30 metres wide and is the second largest that the Romans made.
 Since then it had an enormous strategic value, as it allowed to cross the Tajo.
 In this way, the Silver Way, which today runs some 30 kilometres to the east, saved the mighty river.